applescan/NZ-Veterinary-Locum-Frontend/README.md

 - If everything was successful, the page will show up.

 ### Bug / Feature Request
-- Known limitations: When you register a user, any uploaded image that's larger than 1mb will make user continuously stay in the loading page, this is because the TSL certificate from the cloud server is build with an older version of security policies, your browser won't allow large file to be send.
-On console log it will show that it's a CORS issue.
+- Known limitations: When you register a user, any uploaded image that's larger than 1 Mb will not go through, this is because the TSL certificate from the cloud server is built with an older version of security policies, your browser won't allow a large file to be sent.
+The console log will show that it's a CORS issue..
 More information regarding TSL certificate can be found here https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html
 - If you're running the backend in your local, there should be no problem with CORS and uploading image larger than 1mb.
 - If you discover more bug (the website was unable to process the query and/or returned undesirable results), kindly open an issue [here](https://github.com/applescan/NZ-Veterinary-Locum-Frontend/issues/new) by mentioning your search term and the desired outcome.